kubernetes/dashboard/docs/design/access-control.md

 ## Use Cases

-* Shortly introduce the concept of roles and bindings to the user
+* Briefly introduce the concept of roles and bindings to the user
 * Create a Role
 * Bind subjects to a Role
 * Edit a role's rules